TheDemocracyFoundation/epitome-django/CONTRIBUTING.md

 ## Contact

-If you would like to contact us for any reason please fill out a form in our [contact page](http://democracy.foundation/contact/) and we will be in contact with you soon.
+If you would like to contact us for any reason please fill out a form in our [contact page](http://democracy.foundation/contact/) or join us in our [Riot.im chat room](https://riot.im/app/#/room/#democracyfoundation:matrix.org) and we will be in contact with you soon.